 - Finally, select Delete > Select OK to confirm the task.

 - Once done, reboot your console to check for the issue again.

 8. Test your Internet Connection

-If nothing seems working for you then try testing out your internet connection on the PC or console to check if there is an issue with the network speed or stability.
+If nothing seems working for you, try testing your internet connection on the PC or console to check if there is an issue with the network speed or stability.
 If there is an issue then make sure to fix it out first.
 It’s also worth recommending switching between the Wi-Fi and Wired connection or vice versa to ensure there is an issue with the internet connectivity.
 Otherwise, contact your ISP for further technical assistance on it.

 That’s it, guys.
 We assume this guide was helpful to you.
 For additional queries, you can comment below.